GPT for Google Sheets, Docs AI, Slides, Forms

 • Select “OpenRouter” as your AI provider

-• Enter your API key in the configuration field
+• Enter your OpenRouter API key

 • Click “Save” to store your settings